bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - 0.0.0.0:9092, 0.0.0.0:7203 - Kafka

 The platform is deployed with the entities: configurations, engines, providers, services, streams.
 Modules and instances are created as for the :ref:`fping-example-task` described in Tutorial.
-To launch the data processing follow the instruction provided in the :ref:`fping-Launch-Instances` step of the example task.
+To launch the data processing follow the instructions provided in the :ref:`fping-Launch-Instances` step of the example task.

 ..
 Or you can create your own pipeline with modules suitable to achieve your goals.
 How to create your own module is described `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_ in detail.
 .. |VirtualBox (TM)| unicode:: VirtualBox U+00AE